invoke-ai/InvokeAI/docs/installation/INSTALLATION.md

   only)
 - :fontawesome-brands-apple: An Apple computer with an M1 chip.

+** SDXL 1.0 Requirements*
+To use SDXL, user must have one of the following:
+- :simple-nvidia: An NVIDIA-based graphics card with 8 GB or more VRAM memory.
+- :simple-amd: An AMD-based graphics card with 16 GB or more VRAM memory (Linux only)
+- :fontawesome-brands-apple: An Apple computer with an M1 chip.

 ### :fontawesome-solid-memory: Memory and Disk

 - At least 12 GB Main Memory RAM.